 Governmental Accounting Standards Board Statement No. 14 established criteria for determining which component units should be considered part of the State of Louisiana for reporting purposes.
 The basic criterion for financial including a potential component unit within the reporting entity is financial accountability.
-The GASB has set forth criteria considered financial to be in determining accountability.
+The GASE has set forth considered in determining financial criteria to be accountability.
 These criteria include:

-- 1. Appointing a voting majority of an organization's governing body, and - a.
+- Appointing a voting majority of an organization's governing body, and - a.
 The ability of the police jury to impose its will on that organization and/or - b.
 The potential for the organization to provide specific financial benefits to or impose specific financial burdens on the police jury. - 2.
 Organizations for which the police jury does not appoint a voting majority but are fiscally dependent on the police jury. - 3.
 Organizations for which the reporting entity financial statements would be misleading if data of the organization is not included because of the nature or significance of the relationship.